 Writing a novel is like being in lockdown; it feels as if it will never end and then suddenly it’s all picnics and barbecues.

-After months of struggle redrafting the final section, of long mornings feeling ‘I can’t write another word’, the text of ‘Revelation’, book three of my North East trilogy, is complete at last.
+After months of struggle redrafting the final section, of long mornings feeling ‘I can’t write another word’, the text of ‘A New Heaven and a New Earth’, book three of my North East trilogy, is complete at last.
 It has taken wing to its first readers.
 My go-to companions of the pandemic, Edith, Thorgot and Aldwin, are silent.
 For now, they have no more to tell me.
 I am dabbling with an Afterword and wondering about changing some quotations.
 But the characters, the three voices who are the life of the story, are done.

 Who were they?
 Real people living in real times.
 We know about them thanks to a church historian, Simeon of Durham, who wrote in the post-Conquest period of the eleventh century.
 Thorgot, an Anglo-Norse adventurer who was to become Prior of Durham and builder of the cathedral, gets plenty of column inches, as does Aldwin, a visionary who sought to rebuild the Golden Age of Northumbria’s early spirituality.
 Edith, the dean’s wife, warrants only a line.
 She is not named.
 It wasn’t a good time to be a woman.